 What is CoQ10?

-Coenzyme Q10, also known as CoQ10, is a naturally occurring antioxidant that’s produced in the cells by the mitochondria, often referred to as the “powerhouse of the cell”.
+Coenzyme Q10, also known as CoQ10, is a naturally occurring antioxidant that's produced in the cells by the mitochondria, often referred to as the “powerhouse of the cell”.
 Mitochondria are responsible for producing the energy for almost all cellular processes in nearly all the cells in the body, which they do by converting the oxygen you breathe and food you eat.
-CoQ10, a defensive antioxidant that protects the mitochondria from excess free radicals, a by-product of energy production, which can be damaging to cells but also play an important role in metabolism.
-CoQ10 lines the mitochondrial membrane, providing a secure, defensive barrier that neutralizes excess free radicals, providing protection during the essential process of energy production and preventing free radicals from causing damage within the cell.
+CoQ10, a defensive antioxidant that helps protect the mitochondria from excess free radicals, is a by-product of energy production, which can be damaging to cells but also play an important role in metabolism.
+CoQ10 accumulates in the mitochondrial membrane and neutralizes excess free radicals, which provides protection during the essential process of energy production and helps to reduce free radical damage within the cell.

 What are antioxidants (and why are they important)?

 Antioxidants like CoQ10 can occur both naturally and artificially, and their main job is to help decrease damage to cells that can be caused by excess free radicals.
 Free radicals are considered unstable because they are missing an electron from their molecular structure, which leaves them seeking an additional electron to “steal” from another molecule.
 Antioxidants provide the extra electron that free radicals need, turning the free radical into a stable molecule and preventing damage to other molecules within the cell.
 Antioxidants can be produced inside the body or be ingested as supplements or in the foods we eat.
 Many antioxidants come from fruits and vegetables, especially those that are brightly colored, like blueberries, spinach, and broccoli.
 Antioxidants that most people are familiar with include substances like Vitamin A, Vitamin C, Vitamin E, beta-carotene, lycopene, lutein, selenium, manganese, and zeaxanthin.